accounting automation

 Billing your clients on a consistent schedule can reduce late payments.
 With weekly invoices, the product or service you provide to customers is still fresh in their minds, so there'll likely be fewer questions or qualms about the bill.
 If you wait too long to bill your client, you're more likely to result in a delinquent payment.

-3. Pay your employees
+3. Pay Your Employees

-But, if SMBs use an expense software, the process becomes fairly simplified, ensuring your team gets paid on time and stays motivated.
+But, if SMBs use an expense reimbursement software, the process becomes fairly simplified, ensuring your team gets paid on time and stays motivated.

 Paying employees every week (or every other week) also helps prioritize payroll tax withholding and check employee timesheets.
 If your employees clock more than 40 hours a week, you might be liable to pay them overtime.
 It doesn't hurt to keep a close watch on their timesheets to avoid surprises and allocate budgets accordingly.